open-kda/kadena_indexer/README.md

 This tool automatically retrieves events from a Chainweb Node:
   - In real-time using block streams (with a minimum of 2 confirmations)
-  - In the block history, to fill missing non indexed blocks
+  - In the block history (backward indexing), to fill missing non indexed blocks

 The tool manages missed blocks and events according to the configuration.